Your Toilet

 If you notice that your toilet takes a long time to fill up with water, there are four possible causes: a blocked pipe, a clogged vent, faulty plumbing, or a combination of the two.

 1. A vent that is partially obstructed.
 If your vent is clogged, the air inside the tank will not be able to leave, and it will take significantly longer for the water to fill up.
 Take the top off of the vent on the roof and look inside to see whether it is blocked.
-If it is clogged with leaves or other debris, you should clear it out and see if it resolves the issue.
+If blockage with leaves or debris is observed, it is advisable to remove them and check if this resolves the problem.

 3. Problems with the plumbing in the house If there is nothing wrong with your vent or drain, you should inspect your plumbing to see if there are any leaks.
 Your toilet will fill up at a much slower rate than it should if there is a leak in one of the pipes.